 Facelift (Rhytidectomy) – San Diego

 The facelift is one of the most popular plastic surgery procedures in the US and internationally.
-Those looking for a facelift choose Dr. Tim Sayed, a board-certified plastic surgeon who has the extensive experience with facial procedures to offer patients personalized, natural rejuvenation.
+Those looking for facial plastic surgery choose Dr. Tim Sayed, a board-certified specialist who has the extensive experience with facial procedures to offer patients personalized, natural rejuvenation.

-The facelift applies numerous techniques to help patients attain long-lasting rejuvenation.
-In skilled hands, most facelift techniques involve at least several of the following elements:
+Dr. Sayed applies numerous techniques to help patients attain long-lasting facial rejuvenation.
+In skilled hands, most facial surgery techniques involve at least several of the following elements:

 - Tightening the supporting layers of the face, particularly the Superficial Musculoaponeurotic System (SMAS) layer